coderefinery/jupyter/content/sharing.md

   Try to run the notebook - can you make it work?
 - Install the missing requirements with `pip`.
 Does it work now?
   Why or why not?
-- How would this be better?
+- How could this be better?
 ````

 (share-widget)=